B1nus/wezy/README.md

 The crust compiler is a simple [one-pass compiler](https://en.wikipedia.org/wiki/One-pass_compiler).
 ## Command line interface
 Errors should
-- Be friendly and easy to understand
+- Be friendly and easy to understand (`Error: crust is one-indexed`)
 - Have the necessary informations (file, location, values, stack trace etc...)
 - Be pretty printed using ANSI
 - Show the part of code in question